MUSIC

 Kyle Herridge (Piano):

-Kyle Herridge @herridgemusic is a pianist, composer, and teacher of music theory and piano.
+Kyle Casey Herridge @herridgemusic is a pianist, composer, and teacher of music theory and piano.
 He studied music at The University of Texas at Dallas and is currently pursuing his teaching certificate in music.
 He has performed across Texas in groups specializing in dance, rock, R&B, and cover songs.
 The songwriting duo Kyle Herridge and Abbey Killin has been active since early 2016.
-His personal works have blends of pop, jazz, and r&b which consistently finds a way into the music they create.
+His personal works have blends of pop, jazz, and r&b which consistently inspires music they create.
 He has written, recorded, and produced his own albums and songs with past artists.
 His current endeavors involve venturing into the world of dance music, ballads, as well as creating variations on past musical standards.

 Trenton Barnes (Brass):